 (Note: for some hints on how to translate the Python interpreter under Windows, see the windows document)

-You can translate the whole of PyPy's Python interpreter to low level C code.
+You can translate the whole of PyPy's Python interpreter to low level C code, or CLI code.
 If you intend to build using gcc, check to make sure that the version you have is not 4.2 or you will run into this bug.